Google Nest Hub full review

 In general, the speaker sounds fine but when listening to music it lacks bass and pushing it to higher volume levels introduces a lot of distortion.
 Those wanting it predominantly for music should either connect to something better with Bluetooth or simply consider a smart speaker instead.

 In general, the wait for Google's own smart display has been worth it.
 We like the compact and chic design which fits in with the other Home devices.
-It's also great that Google's price point makes this an affordable way of getting a smart display, although we'd like the option to buy a more expensive 10in model.
+It's also great that Google's price point makes this an affordable way of getting a smart display.

 If you find interacting with a smart speaker frustrating (or the idea of it) then having the display will be a real boon, especially if that's how you process information.
 Of course, it lends itself to things like weather, watching videos on YouTube and viewing recipes.